alexch/codelikethis/public/lessons/learn_to_code_with_javascript/iteration_methods.md

 See how the accumulator is used to pass information from one iteration to the next?

-# Map Filter Reduce in Emoji
+# Iteration Methods in Emoji

 ![map filter reduce in emoji](../images/map-filter-reduce-in-emoji.png)